alyssavanerelli/C4L_phylogenomics/README.md

 - Now that we have downloaded the genomes and run busco on all of them, we can perform phylogenetic analyses with busco_phylogenomics
 - First, we need to rename and move our busco results to our `phy_input/` folder to be in the format that busco_phylogenomics needs
 - What we need to do here is to extract the `run_diptera_odb10/` folder for each species and put it in the format of `run_[species]/`
-- This step should take ~18 hours to finish

 [move.sh](https://github.com/alyssavanerelli/C4L_phylogenomics/blob/main/move.sh)